kapilbhudhia/DockerAPI/README.md

 # DockerAPI
-This application serves as a small demonstration for using Docker API using the Docker.DotNet nuget package
+This application serves as a small demonstration for accessing the Docker REST API using the Docker.DotNet nuget package

 ### Building/Running the application
 The application is supposed to be built as a docker image.
 The best way would be to open the solution file in Visual Studio 19.0 and run the application